hallebit/CSC-312-Compiler/README.md

 - `make test`   : runs test.sh, the project test suite

 ### Excecution Instructions
-`make` currently produces the file `read` which can be run in the terminal.
+`make` currently produces the file `compiler` which can be run in the terminal.

 ### Current Language Syntax
 ```